 The horse's mouth is a sensitive area.
-Healthy teeth are important not only for eating, but also for riding with a bridle and bit.
-Many instances of head shaking or restlessness under the saddle can originate in the horse's mouth.
+Healthy teeth are important not only for eating but also for riding with a bridle and bit.
+Head-shaking or restlessness under the saddle can stem from the horse's mouth.

-Over the course of a horse's life, the teeth gradually move forward from the tooth sockets as they are naturally worn down from above through use.
-This makes it appear as if a horse's teeth are constantly growing.
-In fact, however, only the root area shortens.
+Over the course of a horse’s life, teeth continuously push out of the dental sockets while being naturally worn down from above through use.
+It therefore appears as though a horse’s teeth are constantly growing back.
+In reality, however, only the root area shortens.

-Hooked teeth make it difficult for the animal to eat and can also interfere with riding.
-The tongue can be injured by sharp edges and points, causing pain when eating.
-Hooks that develop irregularly in the horse's teeth can lead to misalignment of the jaw joint and cause balance problems.
-So a few small teeth can cause a lot of grief.
-The equine dentist – it is advisable to work with a specialist here – must rasp the teeth and proceed very precisely so that both sides of the teeth fit together.
-If too much is removed on one side, the pressure distribution during use will be uneven.
-Excessive pressure on a single tooth can even lead to tooth fractures.
-Just like in humans, tartar must also be removed regularly in horses to prevent painful gum problems.
-As a general rule, you should schedule a dental check-up for your horse every six to twelve months, depending on its predisposition.
+Hooked teeth make it difficult for horses to eat and can also interfere with riding.
+The tongue can be injured by sharp edges and points, causing pain while eating.
+Hooks that form irregularly in a horse’s dentition can lead to misalignment of the jaw joint and cause balance problems.
+So a few small teeth can cause a lot of trouble.
+Your equine dentist—it is advisable to work with a specialist here—files the teeth, proceeding with great precision so that both sides of the teeth fit together.
+If too much is removed on one side, the pressure distribution during use becomes uneven.
+Excessive localized pressure on a tooth can even lead to tooth fractures.
+Tartar must also be removed regularly in horses, just as it is in humans, to prevent painful gum problems.
+As a general rule, depending on your horse’s predisposition, you should schedule a dental checkup every six to twelve months.

 Horses usually suffer in silence.
-This means that we don't always recognize early on that something is wrong, especially in the early stages of dental problems.
-This is why regular routine checks are so important.
+That’s why we don’t always notice early enough that something is wrong, especially in the early stages of dental problems.
+This is why regular checkups are so important.

-But at some point, even a horse can no longer hide its pain and the problems associated with it.
-You should watch out for the following signs:
+But eventually, the horse can no longer hide its pain and the associated problems.
+You should watch for the following signs:

 When riding:

-So keep an eye on your horse and check its mouth regularly.
-However, brushing its teeth is not a good idea.
-You will be doing it a bigger favor by having a professional regularly rasp its teeth and remove tartar.
+So be attentive to your horse and check its mouth often.
+Brushing its teeth, however, is not advisable.
+You’ll be doing it a greater favor by having a professional properly file its teeth and remove tartar on a regular basis.

 You probably often see your velvet-pawed friend licking themselves thoroughly, vigorously working on one spot or another of their fur.
 Cats groom themselves.
 Nevertheless, it is useful to help them with their fur care, not least to find and remove any parasites.
 The coat change will also be more pleasant for your cat if loose hairs are brushed out regularly.
 Especially with certain breeds such as Angora or Persian cats, you should stick to a daily routine to keep your pet well-groomed and healthy.